skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *Does this library provide serialization of the configuration of the FSM, so I can easily save it to a file?*<br/>
 **A**: No, because it holds objects of type ```std::function``` to store the callback functions.
 And this object **can not** be serialized.<br>
-All the rest of the configuration could be serialized, but I felt that saving config without the callbacks would be useless.
+All the rest of the configuration could be serialized, but I felt that saving configuration without the callbacks would be useless.
 Post an issue if you feel that can be useful, it wouldn't be too hard to add that.

 - **Q**: *Can I build a FSM with 0 events, only time outs?*<br>